[Stereo Love] Ive been in a wedding..

 #ghostty

-herdr #claude /agent view
+herdr #like claude /agent view and tmux together

 How do you recommend me getting started?